A Different Beat (Gary Moore album): Composition

 A Different Beat moves Moore away from his familiar style of rock music towards a groove-based, dance-oriented style.
 Tim Jones of Record Collector called the album a straight-up dance album that exemplifies "a new, energising guitar/electro-beat, albeit within a bluesy setting", and felt the musician gives dance music "his own cutting-edged treatment".
 The Irish Times named it an experimental pop record, similarly to Dark Days in Paradise.
 The music features loops, samples, dance beats, programmed rhythms, and inimitable melodies, and works in elements of rock, soul, funk, country, and drum and bass.
-Despite the experimentation, the album features some of Moore's trademark guitar solos over the dance beats, while his mid-Atlantic singing is also retained.
+Despite the experimentation, the album features some of Moore's trademark guitar solos over the dance beats, while his mid-Atlantic singing accent is also retained.
 In an interview for Friday Rock Show, the musician considered his change in direction be "no big deal", adding: "I always do what I feel like and there's enough people out there making the same record over and over again.
 They don't need me to do it."